 Stock options are granted to our executive officers in order to maintain competitive pay packages and to align management's long-term interests with those of our stockholders.
 The compensation committee approves stock option grants to our executives and key personnel.
 Awards vest and options become exercisable based upon criteria established by the compensation committee.
-There were 151,875 stock options awarded to the named executive officers in 2009, and no stock options were award to the named executive officers in 2008.
+There were 50,625 and 151,875 stock options awarded to the named executive officers in 2010 and 2009, respectively.